 Traded to the Desert Sheikh

-A Scandalous Sheikh Brides Story
+Part of the Scandalous Sheikh Brides Series

-“You belong to me.”
+“You belong to me.”>

 In the desert, Sheikh Kavian’s word is law.
 So the defiance of his promised queen, Amaya, who flees after their betrothal ceremony, is intolerable!
 Kavian’s already tasted her sweetness—perhaps his reluctant bride-to-be needs reminding of the pleasure he can give…